lambdamusic/Ontospy/ontospy/extras/sparqlpy.md

 These are like 'plugins' that embed special behaviour for specific endpoints.

 ####Dependencies:
-Sparqly relies on sparql-wrapper, which itseld depends on rdflib.
+Sparqly relies on sparql-wrapper, which itself depends on rdflib.
 Install both of them using `easy_install`.

 - http://sparql-wrapper.sourceforge.net/
 - https://github.com/RDFLib